soccersamson18/Cucumber-Practice/README.md

 # Cucumber-Practice
-# This file is my attempt to to run a Cucumber project from the CLI
+This project is my attempt to to run a Cucumber and JUnit project from the CLI